-The Winter Solstice will fall just before dawn breaks over the British Isles after the longest night of the year on Thursday 21st December.
+The Winter Solstice falls just before dawn breaks over the British Isles after the longest night of the year on 21st December.
 To me, this is such a beautiful time when there are unique energies at play that heal the emotional despair and suffering accrued during the previous thirteen moons, and send rejuvenation and fresh hope and inspiration for the coming turn of the calendrical wheel.

 In Earth alchemy and Arthurian legend, this longest night of midwinter is symbolised by the death of the Old Wounded Fisher King and the birth of the new King who is ‘risen with healing in his wings’ – otherwise known as the Radiant Child.
 This bursting forth into joyful and victorious rebirth is also known to alchemists as the Peacock’s Tail.